dimajix/flowman/docs/spec/job/execution.md

 in an order such that all dependencies of each target have to be built before the target in question itself is being built.

 For building the dependency tree, Flowman examines the physical entities required or produced by each target.
-Therefore in most cases, you do not need to manually specify dependencies yourself (although this is possible).
+Therefore, in most cases, you do not need to manually specify dependencies yourself (although this is possible).

 ### Automatic Dependencies